-Students from each grade meet to discuss topics dealing with personal, social and developmental issues such as friendships, healthy peer relations, ethical decision-making, stress and coping strategies, resolving conflicts, and fostering concern for others.
-In both the Middle and Upper School certain times are set aside for small and large group discussions, grade level meetings, extended homeroom advisory sessions, and community meetings to delve into these topics.
+Students from each grade meet to discuss topics dealing with personal, social and developmental issues such as positive peer relationships, drug and alcohol education, ethical decision-making, stress and healthy coping strategies, and cultivating compassion for others.
+In both the Middle and Upper School, certain times are set aside for small and large group discussions, grade level meetings, and community meetings to delve into these topics.
 Student dialogue, interaction, and, as appropriate, facilitation of group process are integral to the success of these meetings.

-Building students’ relational skills is a particular focus in the Middle and Upper Schools.
-Through community times, class presentations, curricular support and intervention with small groups and individuals, counselors work to increase student knowledge of boundaries, empathy, interpersonal respect and ethics in relationships, digital citizenship, assertiveness, and other harrassment-prevention topics.
+Building students’ relational skills is emphasized in the Middle and Upper Schools.
+Through community times, retreat activities, curricular support, and intervention with small groups and individuals, counselors work to increase student knowledge of boundaries, empathy, interpersonal respect, and ethics in relationships, digital citizenship, assertiveness, and other harassment prevention topics.

 The ParentNet program is a parent-directed program designed to facilitate communication, promote networking, and foster mutual support among parents of the same grade level.
 The School Counselors act as faculty advisors for this program and at least one counselor is present to help facilitate each meeting.
 One meeting per grade level occurs each semester in the Campus Center.
-Please see official schedule for specific dates.
+See school calendar for ParentNet meeting dates.

 Parent Seminars are programs designed to provide information and resources to parents from parenting experts in our community.
-Evening seminars are scheduled to address various and relevant parenting issues and are open to all Overlake parents.
-Please see school calendar for details.
+Evening seminars are scheduled to address various relevant parenting issues and are open to all Overlake parents.
+See school calendar for Parent Seminar details.

 In all programs and services, the focus of the Personal Counseling program is to: